-We fund student and professional research projects through cash scholarships of up to $1000, thanks to generous donations by our members and through the sales of guidebooks and other publications.
-Since 1995, we have given more than $144,000 to over 200 students from dozens of schools.
+We fund student and professional research projects through cash scholarships of up to $1000, thanks to generous donations from our members, private companies, and through the sales of guidebooks and other publications.
+Since 1995, we have given more than $144,000 to over 210 students from schools throughout the US.

 We award several scholarships each year.
 Applications are judged on clarity, relevance, and potential research impact.
 Awards are given with no strings attached; however only one scholarship will be awarded per student per degree.
 Winners are encouraged to present their research at our annual TRGS Field Conference.
 Presentations are typically a GSA-style poster, a slideshow talk, a field trip, or a journal-style article for review and publication in Northwest Geology.
 Financial assistance available to attend the Field Conference if needed.

 Richard I. Gibson TRGS travel fund